Victory Boulevard buses: Route description

 The S91 and S92 are limited-stop variants of the S61 and S62.
 The S91 and S92 make limited stops between St. George and Jewett Avenue, with the S61, S62 and S66 providing local service.
 During AM rush hours, the S61 does not run towards St. George, with the S91 providing service instead.
 During either AM or PM rush hours, S62 service west of College of S.I. is replaced by the S92, as well as additional short turns everyday between College of S.I. and St. George.
 Late night S62 trips bypass College of S.I..

 The S61, S62, S91, and S92 are based out of Yukon Depot, while the S66 is based out of Castleton Depot.

+School trippers

+When school is in session, the following service patterns operate: